Strawberry moon in June 2023: Here's what the full moon means for your zodiac sign

 The strawberry moon in June 2023 marks the end of spring, ushering in bright summers.
 Also known as the strawberry supermoon, the full moon symbolises abundance and prosperity.

-It also represents the blooming flowers, fruits and bountiful nature and will be fully illuminated at around 11:30 am MYT on 4 June 2023.
+It also represents the blooming flowers, fruits and bountiful nature and will be fully illuminated at around 11.30 am SGT on 4 June 2023.
 Here is what this supermoon stands for, its meaning and its relevance for zodiac signs.

 Strawberry moon: The story behind this moniker